Elite Formation and Family Structure in Prewar Japan: Evidence from the Personnel Inquiry Records: Data

 We begin our data description by discussing the inclusion criteria used in the PIR.
-Over time, the PIR progressively broadened its selection of elites.
+Over time, the PIR gradually broadened its coverage of elites.
 While early editions primarily focused on individuals from hereditary nobles or public servants, later editions expanded to include individuals engaged in the private sector, such as professional elites and CEOs.

 Figure \ref{fg:listing_ratio} shows the proportion of individuals listed in the PIR relative to Japan's total population and male population in each edition.
-The PIR covered an increasingly large share of the population over time, accounting for between approximately 0.01\% and 0.16\% of the total population.
+The PIR covered an increasingly large share of the population over time, accounting for between approximately 0.006\% and 0.076\% of the total population, or between 0.013\% and 0.155\% of the male population.